Our Cocoa Estate - The Rabot Estate - Saint Lucia

 Welcome to our world...

-The setting of the Rabot Estate cocoa plantation is jaw-droppingly beautiful.
+The setting of the Rabot Estate cacao farm is jaw-droppingly beautiful.
 In front of you the twin Piton peaks emerge symmetrically from the Caribbean Sea.
 Behind you the rainforest stretches into the distance, studded with the gigantic peaks of Mount Gimie and plunging valleys.
 Right behind you is the Soufrière volcano and Sulphur Springs.

 The 140-acre Rabot Estate is in the South West of St Lucia, near Soufrière – the original French capital.
 The estate is divided up into 16 different cortès or areas of terroir, with evocative names steeped in history, such as L’Hermitage, Ti Jardin, Marcial, Mathilde and Rameau.